timklapdor/csulx/_strategies/Reflecting-Upon-Professional-Experience.md

 ### Guide

-In the case of a course-wide implementation a journaling tool such as the *Interact2 journal*, *PebblePad* or *CSU Thinkspace* may already have been selected.
+In the case of a course-wide implementation a journaling tool such as the *Interact2 journal*, *PebblePad* or *CSU ThinkSpace* may already have been selected.
 In any instance, it is important to decide with whom the journal entries are to be shared.
 Will they be private (shared with lecturer only)?
 Will they be shared within the cohort?
 Or, perhaps the student reflections will be shared more widely.
 Once this is established, the rationale and task should be clearly explained, as with any assessment task.

-**CSU Thinkspace**
+**CSU ThinkSpace**

-If using CSU *Thinkspace* it is important to be aware of privacy settings.
+If using CSU *ThinkSpace* it is important to be aware of privacy settings.
 Journals/Blogs can be set to private or accessible via CSU login, or public.
 The lecturer may use ‘alternative submissions’ within the subject outline assessment section or students may submit a URL to their lecturer using EASTS.

 **Interact2 Journal**